April 2011 – May 2016: Researcher (Team Leader) Max F. Perutz Laboratories GmbH & Medical University of Vienna, Austria

 Science or Medical writing is not a lesser form of science, but an essential part of it.

-Only by engaging a general audience into the works of science, can we solve the problems of today and conquer the obstacles of tomorrow.
+Only by engaging all people into the works of science, can we solve the problems of today and conquer the obstacles of tomorrow.

 Vienna - Wien